kervi/kervi/_doc/overview.rst

 The camera will be displayed as a background if you omit the name of a panel in the call to link_to_dashboard.

 ###############
-Sensors (22-43)
+Sensors (24-35)
 ###############

 Sensors are used to sence the world and readings from sensors are handled thru the Sensor Class.
-You can program a sensor your self or you can utterlize one of the ready made sensor drivers from the Kervi Device Library (KDL).
+You can program a sensor your self or you can utilize one of the ready made sensor drivers from the Kervi Device Library (KDL).

 In the example above a *Cpu Load sensor* is fetched from KDL and applied to the Sensor class.
 When the application is running the Sensor class polls *Cpu load sensor* device and notify other